2000

 –Power of The Atom #9

 It’s “V.I.
-Day” in New York, a giant citywide celebration of the human victory over the alien hordes (from Invasion).
+Day” in New York, a giant citywide celebration of the human victory over the alien hordes (from the Invasion! arc).
 J’onn tries to recruit the Atom into the JLI, but the Atom declines, specifically citing the drunken antics of Guy Gardner as reason enough not to join.
 Batman tries to recruit Green Lantern Hal Jordan, who is on the fence until the Atom shows up and convinces him to say no as well.
 Damn you, Atom!
-The Atom then works crowd control in the bustling party-filled streets of Manhattan.
-After a second awkward conversation with Batman, the Atom returns to Ivy Town to reunite with Jean Loring.
+The JLI and Atom then work crowd control in the bustling party-filled streets of Manhattan.
+After a second awkward conversation with Batman, the Atom returns to Ivy Town for a party that is also attended by Alpheus Hyatt, Enrichetta Negrini, Norm Brawler (the Atom’s biographer), Ted Ralston (the Atom’s godfather), Jean Loring, and Paul Hoben (Jean’s new husband).
+The Atom and Jean reconnect, angering Paul.
+(Jean and Paul will soon divorce.)

 –Black Orchid #2